 In the reincarnation story, this is probably a stage to do with selection of parents, a suitable body that has to "breathe" and so on.
 (I am not 100% sure yet.)

 I think of Ashwini, Bharani and Krittika as three components of the root chakra - in keeping with the tripling of each chakra set in the whole Nakshatra system.
+It is no wonder then that the hatha yoga practice of tightening the anus in order to link with the root chakra is appropriately called Ashwini Mudra.

 The consciousness of Ashwini is represented by the Ashwin twins, horses, who give the soul